Stray Ukrainian naval drone explodes at Romania's Black Sea port

 The case follows numerous cases of both Russian and Ukrainian drones straying into the territory of NATO countries amid the ongoing all-out war, sometimes as a result of air defense fire or jamming.

 According to Bucharest, a stray Russian Shahed-type aerial drone struck a residential building in the Romanian city of Galati on May 29, injuring two people.
+Greece, in turn, protested to Kyiv over what it says was a Ukrainian naval drone armed with explosives recently found near a Greek island.

 Ukraine has previously accused Moscow of using electronic warfare to divert Ukrainian drones into NATO countries to drive a wedge between Kyiv and its allies.

-"Full solidarity and support to Romania following the drone explosion in the port of Constanta this morning, European Council President Antonio Costa said in reaction to the latest incident.
+"Full solidarity and support to Romania following the drone explosion in the port of Constanta this morning," European Council President Antonio Costa said in reaction to the latest incident.

 "These incidents are a direct consequence of Russia's war of aggression against Ukraine."